Time-of-Day (4-7 p.m.) Rate

 Rates are lower during off-peak periods because it costs us less to produce or purchase electricity.
 Rates increase when both the demand and cost for electricity increase, especially during the summer months.

-TOD rates give you flexibility to help you control your electric bill by:
+TOD rates give you the flexibility to help you control your electric bill by:

 - Shifting your electricity use to off-peak times